 Jade Hoyer (Left) and Stephanie Hunder

-Stephanie and Jade were selected as the 2025 McKnight Printmaking Fellows following a scrupulous review process that included in-person studio visits with panelists Chitra Ganesh and Katrina Andry.
-The fellowship is made possible by the generous support of the McKnight Foundation.
-It begins in February and runs a full year through January of 2026.
-On February 6, 2026, an exhbition of work created by Jade and Stephanie will open in Highpoint’s galleries - save the date!
+Stephanie Hunder and Jade Hoyer were selected as the 2025 McKnight Printmaking Fellows following a scrupulous review process that included in-person studio visits with panelists Chitra Ganesh and Katrina Andry.
+This Fellowship runs from February 2025 through Janaury 2026 and is made possible by the generous support of the McKnight Foundation.
+On February 6, 2026, an exhibition of work created by Jade and Stephanie during their fellowship will open in Highpoint’s galleries - save the date!

 My current research interests explore the history of health programs, especially nursing training programs, that were set up in the Philippines by the United States at the start of the 20th century.
 This programming has lead to the establishment of labor pathways that exist today between the two countries.
 As a Filipina-American whose mother is a nurse, I am interested in unpacking this aspect of my family story in its greater context, and potentially expressing what I learn through my creative engagement at the Highpoint and as a McKnight Fellow.”